top of page

 .
 You could even try to make your dog spin on their hind legs if they like to stand on their back legs.

 With practice your dog will be able to master these tricks in no time!
+Which is your dog's favourite trick to perform?

 bottom of page